 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.
 Please read my disclosure for more info.

 Every New Year, I think about setting a resolution for about 0.4 seconds.
-That’s about how committed I am to goal-setting!
-But this year I wondered, what if I only focused on spiritual goals instead?
+That’s about how committed I am to resolutions!
+But this year I wondered, what if I only focused on setting spiritual goals instead?

 Sometimes when we set generalized goals for our health, wellness, wealth or parenting, for example, we do so without a clear path or the means to achieving them.